Huub Rothengatter

 Hubertus "Huub" Rothengatter (born 8 October 1954) is a former racing driver from the Netherlands.
 He participated in 30 Formula One (F1) Grands Prix, debuting on 17 June 1984.
 He scored no championship points.
 He drove for Spirit, Osella and Zakspeed.

 Rothengatter later entered into sports management, as a manager for Dutch F1 driver Jos Verstappen.

-He is co-founder of EVBox.
+Rothengatter is co-founder of EVBox.